dkirkby/E4S/doppler-pendulum.md

 ## Calculate Sound Speed

+- Measure ambient air temperature in degC using your PicoW circuit
-- Look up relative humidity online
+- Look up relative humidity (RH) online
-- use NB#1 to calculate speed in m/s
+- use [this page](https://observablehq.com/embed/@dkirkby/pendulum-doppler-shift@587?cells=viewof+soundParams%2CspeedPrint) to calculate and record the speed of sound in m/s
-- estimate uncertainty in speed assuming RH error of 10% and temp error of 1°C
+- Estimate the uncertainty in your calculated speed by varying the sliders and assuming a RH error of 10% and temp error of 1°C. Hint: hovering your mouse to the right edge of the temperature and RH numerical inputs reveals up/down arrows that you can use for precise adjustments.

 ## Install Serial Terminal